Pancharatnam-Zak phase: Geometric phase in the periodic potential problem

 which shows that the system, which was initially in the eigenstate with a wave vector $k_{l}$, in the course of adiabatic evolution goes into the eigenstate with a wave vector $k_{l + j}$ (in the same band) after time $t=j\t$, modulo a large gauge transformation with the winding number $-j$.
+The Fig.~\ref{figevol} graphically depicts the adiabatic evolution of the system due to $\alpha(t)$.
 This remarkable result leads to the evaluation of the geometric phase acquired by the system in two distinct cases: the single-particle case and the filled band many-particle case.